(See also Overview of Sexually Transmitted Diseases.)

 Chlamydiae may be transferred to the eye, causing acute conjunctivitis.

 Reactive arthritis caused by immunologic reactions to genital and intestinal infections is an infrequent complication of chlamydial infections in adults.
-Reactive arthritis sometimes causes skin and eye lesions and noninfectious recurrent urethritis.
+Reactive arthritis sometimes is associated with skin and eye lesions (conjunctivitis and uveitis) and noninfectious recurrent urethritis.

 Chlamydial, mycoplasmal, or ureaplasmal infection is suspected in patients with symptoms of urethritis, salpingitis, cervicitis, or unexplained proctitis, but similar symptoms can also result from gonococcal infection.

-If clinical evidence for urethritis is uncertain, the Center for Disease Control and Prevention's (CDC's) 2015 STDs Treatment Guidelines state that urethritis can be documented by any of the following:
+If clinical evidence for urethritis is uncertain, the CDC's 2015 STDs Treatment Guidelines state that urethritis can be documented by any of the following:

 Samples of cervical or vaginal specimens or male urethral or rectal exudates are obtained to check for chlamydiae.
 Urine samples can be used as an alternative to cervical or urethral specimens.
 Throat and rectal swabs are needed to test for infection at those sites.